WellPoint raises outlook as profit tops views

 Investors also are concerned about the impact of the U.S. Supreme Court's decision on President Barack Obama's healthcare overhaul law.
 Worries about the decision, which is expected in June, may prevent health insurance stocks from making more significant gains during the first-quarter reporting period.

-(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn, Dave Zimmerman)
+(Reporting by Lewis Krauskopf in New York; Editing by Lisa Von Ahn)